How to Start an LLC in Virginia in 8 Steps

 If your LLC is organized under the laws of another state, but you’d like to operate in Virginia, then you’re considered a “foreign” LLC.
 You’ll need to obtain a certificate of registration from the Virginia SCC by filing LLC-1052.
 The filing fee for this application is $100.
 Along with your filing fee, you’ll need to include a certified copy of the LLC’s home state articles of organization.

-Once you submit your articles of organization, the state will process them in a week or two (see current processing times) and send you a certificate of organization.
+Once you submit your articles of organization, the state will process them in a week or two and send you a certificate of organization.
 This should be stored with other important business records.
 For an additional fee, you can request next-day or same-day expedited processing.

-LLCs in Virginia aren’t legally required to have an operating agreement, but you should still consider this as an essential step.
-The operating agreement summarizes how the LLC will be run on a day-to-day basis and contains information on each owner’s contributions to the company and profit share.
+First, you’ll want to draft an LLC operating agreement.
+Although Virginia LLCs aren’t legally required to have an operating agreement, this document is essential as it outlines how the LLC will be run on a day-to-day basis as well as each owner’s contributions to the company and profit share.

-At a minimum, include the following in your LLC operating agreement:
+This being said, at a minimum, you should include the following in your LLC operating agreement: